Anglo-Saxon and Danish kings

 Aethelred I (866–871) Aethelred succeeded his brother Aethelbert.
 His reign became a struggle against the invading Danish forces, who established the Viking kingdom of Yorvik.

-Alfred the Great (871–899) Alfred became king of Wessex in 870 and spent the first years of his reign fighting the Vikings.
+Alfred the Great (871–899) Alfred became king of Wessex in 871 and spent the first years of his reign fighting the Vikings.
 After he defeated them in 878, he signed a treaty with their leader, Guthrum, dividing England in two along a line from London to Chester.
-Alfred ruled the land to the south but was recognized as overlord of the Viking-run territory, known as the Danelaw, to the north.
+Alfred ruled the land to the south but was recognized as overlord of the Viking-run territory, which was later known as the Danelaw, to the north.